immerfroehlich/audio-juicer/README.md

 To build and run it do the following:
 ´´´bash
-sudo apt-get install openjdk-11-jdk gradle ant make gcc libdiscid0 libdiscid-dev cdparanoia lame imagemagick libcdio-utils maybe [gradle-debian-helper openjfx libopenjfx-jni] ´´´
+sudo apt-get install openjdk-11-jdk gradle ant make gcc libdiscid0 libdiscid-dev cdparanoia lame imagemagick libcdio-utils openjfx libopenjfx-jni maybe [gradle-debian-helper wget]
+´´´

 Make sure that Ubuntu/Debian uses the correct java version.
 Run the following command and